plexguide/Sonarr-Hunter/README.md

-# Hunter-for-Sonarr - Force Sonarr to Hunt Missing Shows & Upgrade Episode Qualities
+# Hunter-For-Sonarr - Force Sonarr to Hunt Missing Shows & Upgrade Episode Qualities

 <h2 align="center">Want to Help?
 Click the Star in the Upper-Right Corner! ⭐</h2>